§ 9763. Conditions of probation.

 (i) a residential inpatient program or a residential rehabilitative center;

 (iii) a partial confinement program such as work release, work camp and halfway facility; or

 (iv) any combination of the programs set forth in this paragraph.

-(3) If the defendant is determined not to be in need of drug and alcohol treatment, the defendant may only be sentenced to county intermediate punishment in:
+(3) If the defendant is determined not to be in need of drug and alcohol treatment, the defendant shall have restrictive DUI probation conditions of:

 (i) house arrest with electronic surveillance;

 (ii) partial confinement programs such as work release, work camps and halfway facilities; or